 Cerebos was acquired by Rank Hovis McDougall (RHM) for £61 million in 1968.
 That same year, Brand & Co won a Queen’s Award for Industry for export achievement.

-American-made A1 sauce contains tomato puree, spirit vinegar, corn syrup, raisin paste, crushed orange puree, mixed spices, garlic powder, caramel colour, onion powder, potassium sorbate (a preservative), xanthum gum (a thickener) and celery seeds.
+A1 sauce in the United States contains tomato puree, spirit vinegar, corn syrup, salt, raisin paste, crushed orange puree, mixed spices, garlic powder, caramel colouring, onion powder, potassium sorbate (a preservative), xanthan gum (a thickening agent) and celery seeds.